-Now it is time to recline in the parlor and allow all that deliciousness to rest well in our tummies.
+Now that the food and wine pairing deliciousness has come to an end it is time to recline in the parlor and let everything digest.
 I hope this has inspired your next dinner party and that you go beyond the limits of your wine comfort zone when selecting the right pairings to go with your courses.
 But wait!
 Before you tuck in for the night, try some of these nightcaps to tickle your tastebuds and send you off to dreamland…

 Yum!
 Bon Appétit, and Cheers!